gbjbaanb/Optimus-net/README.md

 A C# class to replicate the PHP "<a href="https://github.com/jenssegers/optimus">Optimus</a>" library.

 Based on <a href="https://www.oreilly.com/library/view/art-of-computer/9780321635792/">Donald J Knuth's hash algorithm</a>, this will obfuscate an integer ID into another integer value.

 This can be useful for those who want obfuscated IDs, such as DB primary keys, and want obfuscation but do not want to alter their application to handle string equivalents.
 This class can be dropped in to replace original ints with encoded ints, simply encode and decode where required.

-It is similar to HashIds, but will generate integers instead of random strings.
+It is similar to <a href="https://github.com/ullmark/hashids.net">HashIds</a>, but will generate integers instead of random strings.
 It is also super fast.

 Example of usage: